extra-p/extrap-gpr/README.md

 To check the number of measurements `ls /work/scratch/mr52jiti/data/quicksilver/ | wc -l`.
 Some of the measurements did not run successfully.
 See with `ls *.er /work/scratch/mr52jiti/data/quicksilver/quicksilver.p*/profile.cubex | wc -l` the ones that actually have a profile.cubex.

+## Create analysis plot for all case studies

+1. `python paper_plot_case_studies.py`

+Running this command will create one plot containing all key information of the case studies.

 ## Noise analysis for the case studies

 To reproduce the noise analysis plot for the case studies use the analysis script provided.